 2. Average Spenders

 Average spenders spend on what they believe is appropriate.
 They weigh their options and decide on what they think is a good investment.
 Average spenders know how their budget looks, and thus they act accordingly.
 The following describes the average spenders:

 - Average spenders weigh their options and think about a buying decision for a while.
 They consider their decision criteria, make comparisons, search for discount codes, and finally make the decision.

 - Average spenders seldom overspend or get involved in dramatic episodes of impulse buying.
 They may occasionally exhibit the behavioral characteristics of a spendthrift or a frugal.

 - Average spenders are influenced by facts, but they are not fully controlled by those facts.
 They are partly influenced by messaging but will take their time before making a purchasing decision.
 They need to be persuaded that they are making the right choice, which happens when exposed to both data and emotional messages.

-The frugalist is a terminology that is used to describe people with a tendency of holding onto and saving their money as long as they can, as opposed to spending it.
+The frugalist is the terminology that is used to describe people with a tendency of holding onto and saving their money as long as they can, as opposed to spending it.
 Frugalists prefer to save rather than to spend money.
 They love to keep their money safe in a savings account rather than spend it.